Should we test the model assumptions before running a model-based test?

 Some kinds of visual informal model checking can be thought of as useful in a relatively safe manner if they lead to model rejections only in case of strikingly obvious assumption violations that are known to have an impact (which can be more precisely assessed looking at the data in a more holistic manner than a formal test can).
 In this case the probability to reject a true model can be suspected to be very close to zero, in turn not incurring much ``pretest bias''.
 But this relies on the individual researcher and their competence to recognise a violation of the model assumptions that matters.
-Furthermore, some results in the literature presented in Section \ref{sspectest} suggest that it can be advantageous to reject the model behind the MC test rather more easily than an MS test with the usual levels of 0.01 or 0.05 would do.
+On the other hand, starting from around 1980 there were attempts to automatise data analysis, including deciding about model assumptions, in order to allow for the absence of expert statisticians, but also for improving reproducibility (\cite{Hand84,ShySpi14}).

 A view opposite to Spanos's one, namely that model checking and inference given a parametric model should not be separated, but rather that the problems of finding an appropriate distributional ``shape'' and parameter values compatible with the data should be treated in a fully integrated fashion, can also be found in the literature (\cite{Easterling76,Draper95,Davies14}). \cite{Davies14} argues that there is no essential difference between fitting a distributional shape, an (in)dependence structure, and estimating a location (which is usually formalised as parameter of a parametric model, but could as well be defined as a nonparametric functional).